Reducing time to first deal with sales learning and coaching technology

 “We’ve kind of taken a backwards approach.
 A lot of practitioners build a big program soup to nuts from the start, but what we’ve done is build just-in-time trainings around tons of topics and put them together to create courses.
 One might be around objection handling.
 Another might be a rep’s first pitch or how to message this or that product.
 We’ll do three or five-minute trainings and then chunk them all together.”

 The ease and convenience with which Apptio’s salespeople consume the content explains the strong adoption they’ve seen in the field.
 One top seller told Goldie, “I can go get a mani pedi, and for 90 minutes I get caught up on my videos.”

 Accelerated time to first deal with modern sales learning and coaching

-With Apptio’s initial project using the platform, average time to first deal for newly hired reps dropped from nine months down to five.
+With Apptio’s initial project using the platform, average time to first deal for newly hired reps dropped significantly.

 And the data show this is no coincidence.

 According to Goldie, the most successful salespeople consume three to four times the amount of content in the platform as their less successful peers.
 “The depth of the content they were consuming was just crazy.
 They were looking at many different videos, and going back to these videos multiple times.
 That’s a powerful indicator that what we’re creating – this just-in-time sales training philosophy – is really catching on.”

 “As far as our top sellers – our most valued veterans – I thought these guys would be the hardest to change, but they were the first to do their enablement in the platform.
 It’s amazing.”

 For more on how modern enablement teams like Apptio approach sales learning, watch an on-demand video of our webinar Speed Rep Time to First Deal and Drive Pipeline Growth with Mobile Video Sales Learning